Elgar Violin Concerto discography

 Edward Elgar's Violin Concerto was first recorded complete in 1929.
 Truncated versions had been recorded in 1916 using the acoustic recording process, the technical limitations of which necessitated drastic rearrangement of the score.
-Electrical recording, introduced in the 1920s, gave a greatly improved dynamic range and realism, and the two leading English record companies, Columbia and His Master's Voice (HMV) both made recordings of the concerto that remain in the catalogue.
+Electrical recording, introduced in the 1920s, gave a greatly improved dynamic range and realism, and the two leading English record companies, Columbia and His Master's Voice both made recordings of the concerto that remain in the catalogue.
 The first was made for Columbia by Albert Sammons with the New Queen's Hall Orchestra conducted by Sir Henry Wood.
 Elgar's own recording with the young Yehudi Menuhin followed three years later.
 Since then there have been more than twenty-five further recordings, featuring British and international performers.

 Recordings by date

 Critical opinion

 The BBC Radio 3 feature "Building a Library" has presented comparative reviews of all available versions of the concerto on three occasions, and recommended as follows: